June 9, 2017

 Right: Scoliosis patient presenting with excessive arching of the lower back (hyperlordosis).

-For patients with kyphoscoliosis, kyphosis, or Scheuermann’s disease, physiologic® exercises are modified to address the associated hyperkyphosis (excessive rounding of the upper back).
-Here at Scoliosis 3DC®, we also offer the kyphologic® brace, specifically made to address hyperkyphosis.
+For patients with kyphoscoliosis, kyphosis, or Scheuermann’s disease, exercises are modified to address the associated hyperkyphosis (excessive rounding of the upper back).
+Depending on your case, we may be able to offer a bracing alternative that may help with kyphosis too.

 (1) van Loon PJ, Kühbauch BA, Thunnissen FB.
 Forced lordosis on the thoracolumbar junction can correct coronal plane deformity in adolescents with double major curve pattern idiopathic scoliosis.
 Spine.
 2008 Apr 1;33(7):797–801.